 No matter what business phone or internet service you’re using, if you lose power, you’ll lose your ability to receive and make phone calls or transmit data.
 Analog phone lines have a power supply but the phone equipment connected to the lines most likely requires electricity to operate.
 Battery backup can provide power for shorter durations.
 Gas powered generators can be used for longer periods of power outage.

 Hosted phone systems and IT solutions can allow you to experience more uptime than you might experience with premise-based equipment and services.
 Hosted providers practice disaster recovery and possess multiple power supplies and paths to the internet.
 If one of your business locations is closed due to weather or for any other reason, your calls can be rerouted remotely to a location unaffected by a storm or other natural disaster.
 If your business is made unavailable during a disaster, it would be possible to connect from a separate internet connection and access company programs and software.
+This is one of the pros of hosted phone systems over traditional phone systems.

 In this day and age, there’s no excuse to be unaware or uninformed.
 The internet, cable news and radio provide updates around the clock.
 The Federal Government provides storm updates on www.ready.gov and on Twitter @readydotgov.